mathisonian/awesome-visualization-research/README.md

 A curated list of data visualizations research papers, books, blog posts, and other readings.
 I aim to limit this to pieces that will be of interest to practitioners as well as academics.
 If you are looking for more practical tools and libraries see [awesome-dataviz](https://github.com/fasouto/awesome-dataviz).

 At present this list is very biased towards things I am reading for my personal research interests, but I'd gladly accept pull requests.
-H/t to [@petulla](http://github.com/petulla) for adding a large round of contributions.
+H/t to [@petulla](http://github.com/petulla) for adding a round of contributions.

 ## Table of contents